Wills and Probate

 - All BENEFICIARIES MUST RECEIVE A COPY of the Will and Order admitting to probate within 60 days after Order is signed, by certified mail (attorney must file affidavit of transmission).
 To reduce costs, a waiver can be signed and notarized.
 The waiver(s) will later be filed with the court (with Inventory).

 - Within 90 days after the application to probate is submitted, Inventory is filed.
 (Most contract proceeds, i.e., life insurance, IRAs, Qualified plans, and Bank accounts with right of survivorship, are not included in Inventory except if payable to the estate.)
+If there are no unsecured debts against the estate, an Independent Administrator/Executor may file an affidavit in lieu of Inventory (with required information provided to devisees).

 - Within 2 months of qualification as Administrator/Executor, actual written notice should be sent by certified mail to all secured creditors and all unsecured creditors who have not been paid.